Vasantha-idexcel/node_app/README.md

     }
     ```

     NOTE: Bearer <token> should be attached to the header.
 This tokwn is used to authenticate the user trying to access the apis.

+Borrower APIs

-4. List Borrowers - GET - /api/v1/borrowers
+1. List Borrowers - GET - /api/v1/borrowers

     Will list all the borrowers created.

-5. Create Borrower - POST - /api/v1/borrowers
+2. Create Borrower - POST - /api/v1/borrowers

     Is used to create a new Borrower.